What is RCIA?

 See the current schedule and check the current bulletin for location and topic/activity.

-**Parents are asked to attend classes with other parents, while their children are in sessions.
+**Parents are expected to attend classes with other parents, while their children are in sessions.
 Families attend Family classes together once a month.

 See the current schedule for information about a particular Sunday, since the Sunday schedule is often adapted for special events.